asandova/Manga-Desktop-Reader/README.md

 ```
 ### Windows

-At the moment there is not windows executable so running from source is the only option.
+At the moment there is not a windows executable so running from source is the only option.
 To run from source download the latest version of [Python 2.7](https://www.python.org/downloads/) and download [PyGObject](https://sourceforge.net/projects/pygobjectwin32/).
 Once installed then install the same python packages as above (excluding PyObject as you already installed it).
 Then run the python script named "Main.py"

 ### Configure